Move Azure VMs to another region

 - Sign in to the Azure portal > Recovery Services.

-- Click Create a resource > Monitoring & Management > Backup and Site Recovery.
+- Select Create a resource > Management Tools > Backup and Site Recovery.

 - In Name, specify the friendly name ContosoVMVault.
 If you have more than one subscription, select the appropriate one.

-- In Recovery Services vaults, click ConsotoVMVault > +Replicate.
+- In Recovery Services vaults, select Overview > ContosoVMVault > +Replicate.

 - In Source location, select the source Azure region where your VMs are currently running.

 - Select the Resource Manager deployment model.
-Then select the Source resource group.
+Then select the Source subscription and Source resource group.

-Site Recovery retrieves a list of the VMs associated with the subscription and resource group.
+Site Recovery retrieves a list of the VMs that are associated with the subscription and resource group.

-Click Enable replication.
-This starts a job to enable replication for the VM.
+Select Enable replication.
+This step starts a job to enable replication for the VM.

-- In Settings > Replicated items, click the machine, and then click Failover.
+- Go to the vault.
+In Settings > Replicated items, select the VM, and then select Failover.

 - Select Shut down machine before beginning failover.
 Site Recovery attempts to shut down the source VM before triggering the failover.
 Failover continues even if shutdown fails.
 You can follow the failover progress on the Jobs page.

-- Check that the Azure VM appears in Azure as expected.
+- After the job is finished, check that the VM appears in the target Azure region as expected.

-In this tutorial you migrated an Azure VM to a different Azure region.
-Now you can configure disaster recovery for the migrated VM.
+In this tutorial, you moved an Azure VM to a different Azure region.
+Now you can configure disaster recovery for the VM that you moved.